Lavrenty Kartvelishvili: Biography

 He was First Secretary of the Central Committee of the Communist Party (Bolshevik Party) of Georgia in 1923–1928, chairman of the Central Executive Committee of the Georgian SSR in 1927–1928, and chairman of the Council of People's Commissars of the Georgian SSR in 1927–1929.
-From 11 September to 14 November 1931, he was First Secretary of the Georgian Communist Party.
+In 1929–31, he was chief of the political directorate of the Red Army in Ukraine, and second secretary of the Ukrainian communist party, where part of his role was to suppress peasant rebellions during the drive to force peasant families to surrender their land and join collective farms, which led to the mass famine known as Holodomor.